almirbanjanovic/roadtocloud.github.io/_posts/2023-12-28-devops-gates.md

 This can be accomplished by automated testing, or gating, in a DevOps pipeline.
 The "**X**" intersection of the DevOps infinite loop is where this happens.

+# The Gates to the Cloud

+## Source Code Version Control
+Use repositories for this.
+Without this you can't track any issues found in any scans fruterh down the pipeline.
+The 12 factor methodology outlines this too.

+## Optimal Branching Strategy
+The best branching strategy for commiting and managing code repositories will depend on your team's specific make-up and requirements.
+See my post on [DevOps Branchign Strategies]({% post_url 2023-10-24-branching-strategies %}) for help with this.

+## Unit Testing with Appropriate Percentage (%) Code Coverage
+You might be wondering what an appropriate Unit Tes percentage coverage is.
+Well the answer is - IT DEPENDS.
+This will again depend on your team's specific make-up on team and/or developer maturity.
+I found [this discussion on StackOverflow](https://stackoverflow.com/questions/90002/what-is-a-reasonable-code-coverage-for-unit-tests-and-why) nails this.
+In simple terms, a random number percentage (%) does not equal good code coverage.